-

 JOSEPH BEUYS: A SERIES OF 90 PAINTINGS (2 SCHAFSKOPFE (LOCH) 1961-1975 PAINTING VERSION 1-90) - LIMITED EDITION SIGNED BY THE ARTIST

 (BEUYS, JOSEPH).
 Beuys, Joseph.
 Munchen, GERMANY: Verlag Schellmann & Kluser, 1976.
 First Edition 1/500 Deluxe.
 4to.
 Wrappers in Printed Jacket.
 Artist Monograph.
 Near Fine./Fine.. np (186pp), 90 color illustrations.
 "A Series of 90 Paintings..." documents Joseph Beuys' body of work subtitled "2 Schafskopfe (Loch)" issued as "unique multiples" by Verlag Schellmann & Kluser in 1976.
 Painted between 1961 and 1975, these abstracted images of two sheep heads were executed in oil paint and butter on a sheet of BFK Rives paper that had a circular hole torn from it.
 Each is reproduced here photomechanically as an individual full page blueprint and bound in wrappers.
 A bright white, most handsome example of this uncommon item limited to five hundred copies SIGNED "Joseph Beuys" in pencil on the title page and NUMBERED by stamp (162/500) in black ink on the rear free endpaper, as issued.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight and value - we will inform you of the applicable amount at time of purchase.
 Inventory Number: 022234

 -